- It is not possible to take capital out of the country without taxation

 The proposed changes

-- But the existing rules are already very finely constructed both internally in Greenland and in relation to other countries' own tax rules and international ones agreements on the avoidance of double taxation.
+- But the existing rules are already very finely constructed both internally in Greenland and in relation to other countries' own tax rules and international agreements on the avoidance of double taxation.

 Abonnementer